PubMatic/OpenWrap/README.md

 # Getting Started

+## PreBid Fork:

+We have created a fork from PreBid repo: https://github.com/PubMatic-OpenWrap/Prebid.js The fork has PreBid Version [0.24.1](https://github.com/prebid/Prebid.js/releases/tag/0.24.1)

 ## Check Out

 The source files include adapters for all of the current header tag integrations.
 The developer only has to include the required adapters while building and generating a tag using the instructions below.